 It can be tempting to disregard software update notifications.
 Everything seems to be working fine.
 Sometimes programs behave oddly or crash after an update.
 And by the way, you have more important things to do right now!
-Users of Kaspersky Internet Security and Kaspersky Total Securitycan now sit back and let the software handle updates — safely.
+Users of Kaspersky Plus and Kaspersky Premiumcan now sit back and let the software handle updates — safely.

 To update or not update?